 If you suffer from geographic tongue, you should discuss several testing and treatment options with your doctor.

-First, and most importantly, ask your doctor to test you for celiac disease, or take this at-home celiac disease test (which is the same test your doctor would give you) and discuss the results with your doctor.
+First, and most importantly, ask your doctor to test you for celiac disease, or take this at-home Celiac Disease Screening test (this is the same test your doctor would give you) and discuss the results with your physician.

-Your doctor will look if there are tissue transglutaminase (tTG) antibodies (tTG-IgA and tTG-IgG) in your blood. tTG is an enzyme found in the intestine and is currently the gold standard screening test.
+Your doctor will see if your blood has tissue transglutaminase (tTG) antibodies (tTG-IgA and tTG-IgG). tTG is an enzyme found in the intestine and is currently the gold standard screening test.

-When someone has celiac disease (and is consuming gluten), the immune system produces antibodies that attack tTG.
+When someone has celiac disease, the immune system produces antibodies that attack tTG when that person consumes gluten.
 Read more about how a celiac disease blood test works in this article.

-Do not implement the gluten-free diet until you’ve been tested for celiac disease, as you must be eating gluten in order to get an accurate test result.
+Do not implement the gluten-free diet until you’ve been tested for celiac disease, as you must be eating gluten to get an accurate test result.
+Read STOP!
+Don’t Go Gluten-Free Until You Read This Article to understand why getting tested for celiac disease is essential before you make drastic dietary changes.

-As a result, your small intestine will heal and begin to properly absorb nutrients again.
+As a result, your small intestine will heal and begin to absorb nutrients again properly.
 You may find it also clears up or lessons your geographic tongue outbreaks.

 Talk to your doctor or nutritionist about taking supplements to boost your iron, folic acid, vitamins B6 and B12, and zinc.